UnionOfRAD/manual/jp/01_getting_started/web-servers/apache.md

-# Lithium on Apache
+# li3 on Apache

 ## Basic Setup

-In order to provide Lithium applications with clean URLs, Lithium ships with a set of `.htaccess` files for use with Apache, which will handle URL rewriting.
+In order to provide li3 applications with clean URLs, li3 ships with a set of `.htaccess` files for use with Apache, which will handle URL rewriting.

 By default, these files can be utilized by finding all references to `AllowOverride` in your `httpd.conf` configuration file and setting the values to `All`.
 On an OS X system, your setup may look something like this: